-You may have read in the news about a rare but troubling potential side effect from the COVID-19 vaccines.
-In late June 2021, the CDC reported that more than 1,200 Americans experienced heart issues potentially linked to the mRNA vaccines made by Pfizer-BioNTech and Moderna.
+You may have read about a rare but troubling potential side effect from the COVID-19 vaccines.
+In late June 2021, the CDC reported that more than 1,200 Americans experienced heart issues potentially linked to the Pfizer-BioNTech (Comirnaty®) vaccine and Moderna vaccine.

 The two heart problems detailed in the report are myocarditis, an inflammation of the middle layer of the heart muscle, and pericarditis, an inflammation of the lining around the heart.

 Michelle Johnson, a cardiologist at Memorial Sloan Kettering, says that these heart issues are very rare, treatable, and not as dangerous as COVID-19 itself.

 Heart Inflammation Caused by COVID-19 Vaccines Is Rare